1701 West New Hope

 The state provides funding for public schools to bus students to and from campuses that are 2 miles or more from their home.
 In Leander ISD, families living closer than 2 miles from their assigned school are in the “Not Eligible for Transportation Zone,” or NETZone.
 Students in the NETZone are only provided bus service if their route to school is rated as hazardous.

-Leander ISD’s walk-to-stop policy has set up bus stops so that elementary students have to walk a maximum of two long blocks (or two-tenths a mile) to their stop, while secondary students are required to walk a maximum of five-tenths a mile (or five long blocks) to their bus stop.
+As a result, Leander ISD’s walk-to-stop distance has set up bus stops so that students have to walk a maximum of five-tenths a mile (or five long blocks) to their bus stop.

 Student safety is the primary concern of the Transportation Department.
 Statistics show that the most dangerous time for students is before entering or after exiting the bus.
 The Transportation Department considers the environment and age of the students when determining bus stops.